• Skip to primary navigation

 Hello Theresa, you’d want to keep the shower cap covered trays out of the hot mid day sun until they have sprouted.
 Once they have sprouted and grown for about a week or so in indirect light you can start getting them used to going outside.
 At temperatures below 10ºC (50(ºF) I would not leave them outside.
 The best is to leave them on a steady windowsill until about 1 month in, and then gradually letting them get used to being outside in the shade for about a week, and then gradually letting them into the sunlight.
 They can get sunburned just like us.
 Hope this helps, if not then feel free to ask more. – Love, G.

-39. Gloria Rodda says
+Gloria Rodda

 Love your article about succulent seeds.
 I just ordered some on line, so hopefully they grow.
 Keep up your updates.
 Regards Gloria